shenkonghui/kubeedge/docs/proposals/keadm-debug.md

 - What is it?

-  - This command will get and format the specified resource`s information from the local database of the edge node
+  - This command will get and format the specified resource`s information from the local database of the edge node.

 - What shall be its scope ?